Russia Invades Ukraine, Raising Questions about the Future

 On February 24, Russia invaded Ukraine from multiple directions, with the goal of taking Kyiv, the capital city, and toppling the Ukranian government.
 As the war unfolds, questions arise of whether this brutal conflict could’ve been prevented and what it means for the future of the world.

 For months, Russian troops gathered on the border and various news companies and world leaders warned of an impending invasion.
-The Ukrainian and French presidents both claimed ...
+The Ukrainian and French presidents both claimed that ...

 Is Congress Due for a Red Wave?